Northampton Saints: Playing Kit and Colours

+Saints originally played in a scarlet kit, which was then changed to a black and green kit with no crest, with a simple cross being added at some time before 1884 (the same cross that now forms the basis of the new 2024 crest).
+This cross was removed from the shirts at some point between then and 1904 and the final, gold stripe was added that year after Saints played the Original All Blacks.
+These colours would form the design of every home kit since.

 In 2008, after being promoted from the championship to the premiership, Saints changed their kit suppliers from Kooga to Rhino.
 After two years with Rhino Saints switched again to Burrda Sport, a Swiss sports apparel company.
 Northampton signed a four-year deal with Burrda that brought back the traditional ring design with a modern twist.
 In the 2014–15 season Burrda released a kit with horizontal green, black and gold stripes of the same size.
 This was one of the most popular kit releases in Saints' history.
 In the 2016–17 season Macron became Saints' kit supplier, signing a 10-year deal with the club.

 For the 2021–2022 season the club released an away shirt bearing the names of those season-ticket holders who donated their ticket to the club during the coronavirus epidemic.